-It is the duty of every officer and employee of the Foundation acting in his or her assigned capacity, to be familiar with all laws, rules and regulations pertaining to that person’s position and each person is responsible for carrying out his or her assigned duties in accordance with such laws, rules and regulations.
+It is the duty of every officer and employee of the Foundation acting in their assigned capacity, to be familiar with all laws, rules and regulations pertaining to that person’s position and each person is responsible for carrying out their assigned duties in accordance with such laws, rules and regulations.

 Foundations are specifically and particularly precluded from entering into political activity and no employee is permitted to enter into any political activity that may be construed as being attributed to the Foundation.
 By way of example and not limitation, political activity cannot be carried on during work time, nor can Foundation equipment, supplies or facilities be used in any political effort.
 Foundations may not engage in any activity that supports or opposes either candidates for public office or political parties.
 Such support or opposition is partisan political activity.
 In contrast, encouraging the public to vote, educating voters about the candidates and educating candidates can all be nonpartisan activities, if they are carried out in a way that does not suggest bias for a political candidate or party.

 A definition of ethical practices for employees of a private foundation is difficult to formulate.
-Not only must an employee avoid situations in which a clearly unethical situation may arise, the employee must also avoid situations which may raise the appearance of impropriety.
-In all of his or her professional relations, the employee should keep one rule uppermost: “to avoid any situation which creates a conflict of interest in which that employee’s independence can be questioned, even though the employee is not involved in the decision-making process and in all situations whether independence can be questioned or not, to make a full disclosure.”
+Not only must an employee avoid situations in which a clearly unethical situation may arise, the employee must also avoid situations that may raise the appearance of impropriety.
+In all of their professional relations, the employee should keep one rule uppermost: “to avoid any situation that creates a conflict of interest in which the employee’s independence can be questioned, even though the employee is not involved in the decision-making process, and in all situations whether independence can be questioned or not, to make a full disclosure.”
 The key words employees must keep in mind are “conflict of interest” and “full disclosure.”

-The Foundation does not discourage activities in which a conflict of interest or loyalties may arise, such as serving on a board of directors, or as a trustee or advisor of grantee organizations.
-In such instances, the employee should disclose the relationship to the Vice President- Administration of the Foundation.
+The Foundation does not discourage activities in which a conflict of interest or loyalties may arise, such as serving on a board of directors or as a trustee or advisor of grantee organizations.
+In such instances, the employee should disclose the relationship to the Vice President for Operations of the Foundation.
 For some instances in which an ethical problem may arise, the Foundation’s policy is as follows:

 A gift is defined as any item of tangible value, any service of value, any purchase price lower than that which is normally charged, any favor that enhances the employee materially, and any benefit or other thing of value (including cash or certificates), any of which are given without adequate consideration.

-Honorarium, Expenses and Outside Work – Employees are encouraged to write articles and to speak or lecture before various groups as a representative of the Foundation.
+Honorarium, Expenses and Outside Work.
+Employees are encouraged to write articles and to speak or lecture before various groups as a representative of the Foundation.
 If such a person is authorized to represent the Foundation, the Foundation will pay all travel and related expenses.
-Should the recipient organization wish to reimburse the Foundation, the Vice President – Administration will decide if reimbursement is appropriate.
+Should the recipient organization wish to reimburse the Foundation, the Vice President for Operations will decide if reimbursement is appropriate.
 Honorariums, or other forms of payment other than small gifts of appreciation, are not allowed.
 It is the policy of the Foundation to pay salaries that are adequate, reasonable, and competitive within the field of philanthropy, and the Foundation expects employees to devote their full energies to the Foundation.
 Outside employment that interferes with an employee’s ability to perform their job duties to the Foundation’s expectations is not allowed.
-Full-time employees may not accept outside employment without first discussing the matter with their manager and obtaining the approval of the Vice President – Administration.
+Full-time employees may not accept outside employment without first discussing the matter with their manager and obtaining the approval of the Vice President for Operations.

-Whenever an employee receives a gift, the acceptance of which is questionable, he/she should immediately notify the Vice President – Administration who will take the following action:
+Whenever an employee receives a gift, the acceptance of which is questionable, they should immediately notify the Vice President for Operations who will take the following action: